Kedarnath Helicopter Ticket

 Kedarnath temple is one of the sacred pilgrimage centre in Northern India, located on the bank of Mandakini river at an altitude of 3584 meters above sea level.
 The historical name of this region is "Kedar Khand".
 Kedarnath temple is a part of Char Dhams and Panch Kedar in Uttarakhand and one of the 12 Jyotirlingas of Lord Shiva in India.

-Note: Above helicopter charges are subject to change at any time without any pre information.
+Note: Above Kedarnath Helicopter Operators are subject to change at any time without any pre information.

 Booking stands confirm only upon realization of full payment and name list of all passengers with age and weight details.